yeshavlamor/personal-website/src/content/writings/the-bell-jar.md

 > "I can never be all the people I want, and live all the lives I want.
 And why do I want?
 I want to live and feel all of the shades, tones and variations of mental and physical experience possible in my life.
 And I am horribly limited."

-I wholeheartedly agree.
 I want to do many things.
 A person of many interests ― each interest consuming me ― just at different points in time.
 It was something I used to struggle with, seeing it as a flaw.
 In fact, it may indeed be a flaw, depending on who you ask.
 I used to think that I should only pursue interests that makes sense, interests that would be useful in the long run...
 Interests that have a high ROI, if you will.
 Coding, personal finance, real estate.
-For a period of time, I solely pursued these interests and brushed off anything else that interested me but 'didn't make sense'.
+For a period of time, I solely pursued these interests and brushed off anything else that interested me but '*didn't make sense*'.
 With reference to the poem, I wanted to pursue a fig where I lived a life of high-income skills and businesses.

 However, as much as I loved these interests, restricting myself to pursue these and only these eventually took a toll.
 I no longer saw them as something that I found joy in learning about.

 This is the turning point in which I decided to branch out, and explore other interests.
 Since then, I have explored a multitude of other interests, from reading, gardening, sketching, volleyball, pickleball, hiking, skiing, philosophy, psychology, volunteering, tutoring and now writing.
 I pursued a lot of things that do not necessarily relate to each other.
 I took solace in that I do not have to limit myself to just one purpose, one talent, one hobby.
 I allowed myself to have a variety of interests, each of them as meaningful at the time I have them.
 Through these varying interests, I learnt more about myself, that I enjoy creating things, I enjoy the outdoors and adventure.
 I learnt that I found joy in giving back to society, that I do my best work when I am inspired by this purpose.

-But then comes the question ― I have all these interests, which then, do I pursue?
-Or more relevant to me being a final year undergrad, which career path do I pursue?
-Because likewise, I also have a variety of interests within tech.
-UI/UX, front end development, big data, model development, artificial intelligence.
+These varied interests spilled into my career as well.
+Within tech, I found myself drawn to UI/UX, Front End Development, Big Data, Model Development, and Artificial Intelligence.
 Knowing myself, I will try to learn all these given the time.
 Problem is, I do not have much time in school left.
 Much like in the poem, I found myself sitting at the crux of the many paths I can take.
 Undecided, I prolong my decision and tell myself I will keep exploring each of these paths and make a better informed decision in time.
 But what if that time doesn't come?
 What if I take so long to decide I waste my opportunities?

-I actually brought this up to my mentors, and I received a few different pieces of advice.
+I actually brought this up to my mentors, and I received two very different, yet equally valueable, pieces of advice.

-One told me to pursue the career path I currently have the most interest in.
+One encouraged me to pursue the career path I currently have the most interest in, while cautioning against overspecialisation.
+His advice was to commit, but with flexibility.
+He said that in whichever field I choose to commit to, leave room to explore the surrounding fields, so that I can easily pivot if need be.
-He also cautioned me to heed the warning of overspecialisation.
-He told me to be careful in getting so caught up in a path that I have trouble switching paths if need be.
-He gave me an analogy of choosing a field, but still treading footsteps around it to dabble in related fields.

 One told me not to get so caught up with career choices.
+He said career switches are normal, that it takes time to explore such a vast field and interests change all the time.

-He said career switches are normal and that I do not need to have my entire career plan figured out by the time I graduate.
-He advised me instead to look at the bigger picture, to ask myself what kind of life I want to live and base my decisions off of there.
+> "You do not need to have your entire career plan figured out by the time you graduate."

+Instead, he advised me to look at the bigger picture, to ask myself what kind of life I want to live, and how my career would fit into my ideal life.
-Both of these advices are sound indeed, both stemming from different perspectives and life experiences.

-These advices are both sound indeed, but the stark difference in their nature gave me comfort in that there is no one right singular way to do things.
+Two very wildly different pieces of advice, yet both rang true in their own ways.
+It gave me comfort in that there is no one right singular answer, no one right singular way to do things.
 Choosing one path does not mean abandoning the other entirely.
 I may not know which fig to choose yet, but I trust that when the time comes to make a decision, I will make the most out of what I know and figure it out from there.

-How about you, what decisions have you been delaying?
+How about you, which figs are you still hesitating to reach out for?